gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 ```

 ## DESCRIPTION
-The Set-AIPScannerScannedFileType cmdlet sets file types list to be included or excluded from the scan by AIP scanner.
-In order to scan all file types use "*".
-In case the scanner is not set to scan all file types, you can use this command to set specific file type(s) to be scanned by specifying the file extension.
-You can use this command to exclude specific file types by specifying the extension with "-" character before it.
+The Set-AIPScannerScannedFileType cmdlet sets a list of file types to scan or exclude from scanning by the Azure Information Protection scanner.
+To scan all file types, use `*`.
+To scan only specific file types, specify `*.<file name extension>`.
+To exclude specific file types from being scanned, specify `-*.<file name extension>`.

-The cmdlet can specify setting on the service level or specific setting per repository.
-Setting defined on the repository takes precedence over service level setting.
+When you specify this list and do not specify a data repository, the list applies to all data repositories that do not have their own list specified.
+If you specify a list for all data repositories and a specific data repository, the list for the data repository takes precedence.

 ## EXAMPLES

-### Example 1: Set AIP scanner to scan only *.docx files
+### Example 1: Configure the scanner to scan only .docx files

 ```powershell
-PS C:\> Set-AIPScannerScannedFileType  -ScannedFileType *.docx The operation was completed successfully
+PS C:\> Set-AIPScannerScannedFileType  -ScannedFileType *.docx

+The operation was completed successfully
 ```

-Sets *.docx file type as the only file type scanned by AIP Scanner for all repositories that do not have repository specific list.
+This command configures the scanner to scan only files that have a file name extension of .docx.
+Only this file type will be scanned unless a data repository has its own list of file types.

-### Example 2: Set AIP scanner to scan docx, txt and csv files on \\server\share1 repository
+### Example 2: Configure the scanner to scan only .docx, .txt and .csv files on a server share

 ```powershell
-PS C:\> Add-AIPScannerScannedFileType -Repository \\server\share1 -ScannedFileType @("*.docx","*.txt","*.csv") The operation was completed successfully
+PS C:\> Add-AIPScannerScannedFileType -Repository \\server\share1 -ScannedFileType @("*.docx","*.txt","*.csv")

+The operation was completed successfully
 ```

-Set AIP scanner to scan docx, txt and csv files on \\server\share1 repository
+This command configures the scanner to scan only files that have a file name extension of .docx, .txt and .csv on the server share named \\\server\\share1.

-### Example 3: Scan all files except *.dll and *.lnk from being scanned by AIP scanner
+### Example 3: Configure the scanner to scan all files except those that have a .dll and .lnk file name extension

 ```powershell
-PS C:\> Add-AIPScannerScannedFileType  -ScannedFileType @("*","-*.dll","-*.lnk") The operation was completed successfully
+PS C:\> Add-AIPScannerScannedFileType  -ScannedFileType @("*","-*.dll","-*.lnk")

+The operation was completed successfully
 ```

-Scan all file types, excluding dll and lnk files from being scanned by AIP scanner for all repositories that do not have repository specific list.
+This command configures the scanner to scan all files except those that have a .dll and .lnk file name extension, and the data repository doesn't have its own file types list.

-### Example 4: Remove repository level setting for file types for \\server\share1  repository and set it to use service level settings
+### Example 4: Remove the file types list that was set for a data repository

 ```powershell
-PS C:\> Add-AIPScannerScannedFileType -Repository \\server\share1 -ScannedFileType "" The operation was completed successfully
+PS C:\> Add-AIPScannerScannedFileType -Repository \\server\share1 -ScannedFileType ""

+The operation was completed successfully
 ```

-Use service level setting for file types white list and black list for \\server\share1 repository
+This command removes any previously included or excluded file types for the server share named \\\server\\share1.
+If the scanner has a list of included or excluded file types that applies to all data repositories, those settings apply instead.

 ## PARAMETERS

 ### -Repository
-{{Fill Repository Description}}
+Specifies a data repository that you have configured for the scanner by using [Add-AIPScannerRepository](./Add-AIPScannerRepository.md).
+This parameter identifies a local path, network path, or SharePoint Server URL for the data repository to apply the file types list.
+Wildcards are not supported.

+If no data repository is specified, the list applies to all data repositories that do not have their own file types list.

 ```yaml
 Type: String